-There’s no doubt about it – most beginner motorcycle gear looks a little dorky.
+There’s no doubt that most beginner motorcycle gear looks a little dorky.
 Textile trousers and jackets just don’t have that Steve McQueen cool factor all bikers secretly want.

 Luckily, leather jackets exist.
-Richa have that vintage look covered for anyone with a naked or retro-styled bike, and Dainese are the go-to for a super sporty look.
+Richa has that vintage look covered for anyone with a naked or retro-styled bike, and Dainese is the go-to for a super sporty look.

-Cheaper leather jackets won’t always offer great protection, so you are going to want to spend a bit on one that will last a lifetime.
+Cheaper leather jackets won’t always offer great protection, so you will want to spend a bit on one that will last a lifetime.

 I spent the first two years of my riding life ambling around with nothing but the sound of wind washing over my helmet for company – well, and the beautiful sound of a motorcycle engine.

-Getting a Bluetooth headset is a real game changer in terms of riding enjoyment – it allows you to listen to music, podcasts and directions, as well as receive calls easily.
+Getting a Bluetooth headset is a game changer in riding enjoyment – it allows you to listen to music, podcasts and directions and receive calls easily.